 A South Carolina third-party construction injury lawsuit could allow you to recover for your pain and suffering, medical expenses, lost wages, future earnings, disfigurement, your spouse’s losses and punitive damages.
 Awards are typically in addition to what a worker receives from workers’ compensation alone.
 It is important to seek out legal help to make sure you are able to pursue all avenues of recovery for your construction site injuries.

-Get Help from Our Construction Accident Lawyers
+Get Help from Our South Carolina Construction Accident Lawyers

 Since 1959, the Louthian Law Firm has helped South Carolinians win compensation for construction injuries and other serious injuries.
 We know our clients often come to us during a stressful time in their lives.
 That’s why we promise our clients personalized service outside of court and experienced, aggressive representation at the negotiation table and at trial.

 There is no substitute for proper legal help when making a construction accident claim.
 The South Carolina construction accident lawyers at the Louthian Law Firm are here to help you recover compensation from a workplace accident due to others’ negligence.
-Call our Columbia construction accident lawyers today toll free at (803) 454-1200 or use our online contact form to schedule a free and confidential consultation.
+Call our construction accident attorneys today toll free at (803) 454-1200 or use our online contact form to schedule a free and confidential consultation.